 Using a natural repellant is a time tested practice.

-You must use one that has been tested over time and is constantly evolving to reflect the changing needs in our environment.
-Our Bug OFF is a true repellant: keeps bugs from landing on you, especially mosquitoes.
+You must use a natural mosquito repellent that has been tested over time and is constantly evolving to reflect the changing needs in our environment.
+Our Bug OFF is a true repellant: it keeps bugs from landing on you, especially mosquitoes.
 We reserve the right to alter the formula over the years as better extracts and essential oil compounds come on the market.
 The one constant: 100% all plant natural.

 The ingredients we have found work best for the mosquitoes of our provinces and neighbouring states/province are: Lavender (Lavandula angustifolia), Lemongrass (Cymbopogon citratus) and Peppermint (Mentha piperita) hydrosols.
 Our super aromatic blend also contains Basil (Ocimum basilicum), Geranium (Pelargonium graveolens), Peppermint (Mentha piperita), Lemongrass (Cymbopogon citratus), Eucalyptus radiata & Eucalyptus citriodora essential oils.

-Happy Bug Free Hiking, Camping and Outdoorsing this Summer!
+Happy Bug Free Hiking, Camping, Gardening and Out-doorsing this Summer!